Grady County License Hearing Guide

 Special Programs

-- Ignition Interlock Device (IID) Program: Georgia has an IID program that allows individuals convicted of DUI to drive with a device installed in their vehicle that prevents it from starting if alcohol is detected on their breath.
+- Ignition Interlock Device Program: Georgia has an IID program that allows individuals with suspended licenses to drive vehicles equipped with an IID.